Chick culling: Legal challenge in Germany (2013–2019)

-Political efforts (2019–present)
+Political efforts (2018–present)

+On 6 June 2018, Luxembourg amended its Animal Protection Act (Loi sur la protection des animaux, Deiereschutzgesetz, Tierschutzgesetz), including a ban on "eliminating animals for exclusively economic reasons", understood as covering killing male chicks and male calves in milk production.
+The government claimed Luxembourg to have been the first country in the world to prohibit these practices; although it appears these did not exist within its borders at the time anyway, it did set a legal precedent for other countries to follow suit.

 In response to the June 2019 Leipzig court ruling, German Agriculture Minister Julia Klöckner stated chick culling was "ethically unacceptable" and argued it should be prohibited.
 The Grand Coalition agreement of March 2018 stated that chick culling should have been ended "by the middle of the current legislative period", which would have been in October 2019, but this goal was not met.
 At that time, gassing was the most common method of chick culling in Germany, which killed up to 50 million chicks a year.
 Although the federal government had already invested millions of euros in stimulating scientific research into two alternative methods for sex determination in eggs by then, these were still not ready for the market yet.

 In September 2019, in Switzerland, the parliament voted to outlaw the shredding of chickens.
 This is despite this practice not being used in Switzerland.
 It was further commented that: "This tendency to rear species only for the production of eggs or for meat turns animals into mere objects.
 It has led to absurd practices such as the shredding of living male chicks".
 However, the practice of gassing chicks, which kills about three million male baby chicks in Switzerland per year, remained legal.

 In late October 2019, French Agriculture Minister Didier Guillaume told France Inter: "We announced last week with my colleague, German Minister for Agriculture [Julia Klöckner], that we were going to stop the shredding of chicks, which is no longer bearable today.
 We said end of the year 2021."
 He further argued that the practice needed to be phased out and not immediately discontinued: "If we do it right away, what will happen?
 There won't be eggs anymore."